Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Gravitational radiation

 \subsection{Gravitational-wave frequency redshift}

-The effect of a non-vacuum environment around the primary of an EMRI can be imprinted in the dominant gravitational radiation emitted towards a hypothetical space-borne detector.
-It has been shown that cumulative dephasing during the inspiral phase and QNM redshift during ringdown occurs for intermediate (including astrophysical) halo compactness \cite{Cardoso:2021wlq}.
-Even though the axial GW fluxes have been considered in \cite{Cardoso:2021wlq} to drive the inspiral, in our analysis we perform a zeroth-order approximation of the EMRI using geodesics in order to conclude if a similar GW redshift occurs before the merger.

-We analyze the resulting gravitational waveforms, through the quadrupole formula, in the frequency domain in order to spot environmental effects.
+Here, we GWs in the frequency domain in order to spot possible environmental effects in their spectra.
 Fig. \ref{fig5} depicts the Fourier harmonics of GWs with varying halo parameters.
-For reference we include the frequencies of a vacuum EMRI with a Schwarzschild supermassive primary.
-As the compactness increases the GW frequencies are redshifted (shown in the left panel of Fig. \ref{fig5}).
-Physically, the redshift is associated with the presence of the halo which interacts with test particles, leads to dynamical friction and eventually increases their orbital period, thus decreasing the GW frequencies.
+For reference, we include the frequencies of a vacuum EMRI with a Schwarzschild supermassive primary.
+As the compactness increases the GW frequencies are redshifted (shown in the left panel of Fig. \ref{fig5} and further observed earlier in Fig. \ref{fig4.1}).
+Physically, the redshift is associated with the presence of the halo which interacts with test particles, leads to dynamical friction and eventually increases their orbital period (as discussed in the previous subsection), thus decreasing the GW frequencies.
+We point out that there might be a case where the observability of the redshift could be potentially obscured by a change in the initial radial position of the geodesic or the mass of the primary.
+To the contrary, both changes will not only affect the amplitude of the GWs observed (and their respective Fourier amplitudes) but can also completely change the frequency domain spectrum if the orbit moves closer or further from the primary.